 If you plan to attend the meeting and prefer to vote in person, you may still do so even if you have already returned your proxy.
-In this document, unless the context requires otherwise, the words "Isis," "Company," "we," "our" and "us" refer only to Isis Pharmaceuticals, Inc. and its subsidiaries and not to any other person or entity.

 PLEASE NOTE, HOWEVER, THAT IF A BROKER, BANK OR OTHER NOMINEE HOLDS YOUR SHARES OF RECORD AND YOU WISH TO VOTE AT THE MEETING, YOU MUST OBTAIN A PROXY ISSUED IN YOUR NAME FROM THE BROKER, BANK OR OTHER NOMINEE.